 The cruel truth is: you cannot influence where your body is storing fat, nor you can influence in which areas it is burned from while on a weight loss diet.
 This is something you should absolutely know and consider before you try to lose fat around your abdomen.

 The right nutrition is by far the largest success factor when you want to lose a few inches around your mid-section.
 The more you know about clean eating and the more you can put it into practice, the easier it is for you to tackle your tummy challenge.

-If you don’t take this part serious, you can train as much as you want, but you will never burn your excess belly fat.
-Flat belly foods don’t mean that you should starve from now on or consume only salad.
+If you don't take this part serious, you can train as much as you want, but you will never burn your excess belly fat.
+The good news is that flat belly foods don't mean that you should starve from now on or consume only salad.
 Such a starvation diet is not beneficial for fat burning.
-Rather, you should supply your body with sufficient nutrients of the highest quality.
+Rather, you should supply your body with sufficient nutrients of the highest quality to burn more calories.
 A moderate calorie deficit of 500 kcal is usually sufficient.

 That's exactly what clean eating is all about, and you know it!
 Your body needs the right amount of calories to burn stomach fat and supply energy at the same time to remain productive and healthy.